taegoodboy/Poker/README.md

 <li><h5>Three of a kind</h5></li><p>
 	Three of a kind, also called trips or a set, is a poker hand that contains three cards of the same rank, plus two cards which are not of this rank nor the same as each other.</p>
+<li><h5>Two pair</h5></li><p>
+	A poker hand that contains two cards of the same rank, plus two cards of another rank (that match each other but not the first pair), plus any card not of either rank, is called two pair.
+To rank two hands both containing two pair, the higher-ranking pair of each is first compared, and the higher pair wins.</p>

 </ul>